 The Contemporary Glass Society is the UK’s foremost organisation for supporting established glass artists, for supporting up-and-coming makers and for promoting contemporary glass in the wider art world.
 You can find out what it can do for you here.

 Andrew Moor has written three books about architectural glass art, and has lectured in Europe and the US at conferences and architectural practices.
 He has been helping artists, architects and interior designers realise their ideas in glass for twenty-five years.
 For more info: www.andrewmoor.co.ukhttps://everythingstainedglass.com/andrew-moor-art-glasshttps://everythingstainedglass.com/wp-content/uploads/Charing-Cross-1.jpghttps://everythingstainedglass.com/wp-content/uploads/Charing-Cross-1-150x150.jpgStained Glass ImagesMy love of stained glass started with Andrew Moor's book ‘Contemporary Stained Glass’.
 I was amazed by the variation and possibilities of glass.
 Even if we don't do HUGE architectural projects like these below, we can get ideas and inspiration from other glass artists' work.
-If you like looking at...Milly FrancesMilly Francesmillyfrances@gmail.comAdministratorEverything Stained Glass
+If you want to do...Milly FrancesMilly Francesmillyfrances@gmail.comAdministratorEverything Stained Glass